TEDConsulting/http_middleware/README.md

 }
 ```

-You can also modify the `ResponseData` before the request is made and every response is parsed.
+You can also modify the `RequestData` before the request is made and every `ResponseData` after every response is received.
 For Example, if you want to wrap your data in a particular structure before sending, or you want every request header to have `Content-Type` set to `application/json`.

 ```dart
 class Logger extends MiddlewareContract {